 - Contact your PM and discuss the modification and reasoning for the change in budget.
-This process may require back-and-forth discussion and further documentation. - 2.
-Once your agency and the PM agree to the change, log in to "Account Access" in the upper right corner of the COPS Office website, www.cops.usdoj.gov. - 3.
+This process may require back-and-forth discussion and further documentation. - Once your agency and the PM agree to the change, log in to your account via the "Account Access" tab in the upper right corner of the COPS Office website, www.cops.usdoj.gov. - 3.
 Once in the system, find the appropriate award, and within the Action menu, select "Modify." - 4.
 You will see the Budget Summary page with the last approved budget amounts.
 The totals will be in readonly mode.
 Select "Modify" for each category (Civilian/ Nonsworn Office Positions, Equipment/Technology, etc.) that requires a modification. - 5.
 Each change will need to be entered in the system by either adding or modifying the amount.
 Every item that is modified must have an accompanying narrative explaining the modification.
 The narrative must include the following: - a.
 A brief description of each item and change that includes its purpose and how the item relates to the overall project - b.
 A calculation breakdown for each new item - 6.
 After each section change, select "Save to Budget Summary" to save all work.
 Each time "Save to Budget Summary" is selected, you will be returned to the Budget Summary page.

 - 7. After modifying all of the appropriate items and providing the required narratives, select "Validate" at the bottom of the Budget Summary page. - 8.
 In the Budget Summary page, compare the current and modified data for each item.
 If there is an error, select "Cancel" to return to the Budget Summary page.
-If the modification is correct, select "Submit." - 9.
-Once your budget modification is submitted, inform your PM via email.
+If the modification is correct, select "Submit." - Once your budget modification is submitted, inform your PM via email.
 In addition, include any relevant documentation as needed for the modification.
 This documentation may include the following: - a.
 For any new personnel or consultants you plan to hire noncompetitively, a resume must be submitted to your PM for prior approval. - b.
 For consultant rates over \$650 per day, a consultant rate justification must be submitted to your PM for prior approval (see the Consultant/Contractor Rate Information fact sheet). - c.
-Current Indirect Cost Rate Agreement. - d.
-Documentation for personnel and consultant costs. - e.
-When adding a new subaward to a state or local government entity, the recipient and its intended subrecipient must each complete and submit the applicable Certification of Compliance with 8 U.S.C. § 1373 form.
+If claiming indirect costs, beyond the de minimis rate, include a current Indirect Cost Rate Agreement. - d.
+Documentation for personnel and consultant costs.